 Computers with Internet access and Microsoft Office applications are available.
 A scanner and wireless Internet access are also available at all libraries.
-Printing and photocopying services are available for free at the Lee and Harnett Main Campus libraries.
-A 3D printer is available at the Harnett Main Campus library and costs 25¢ per gram.
-Printing and copying services at the Chatham Community Library are payable through a wireless printing system at 10¢ per page (black and white only).
-Fax services are available at the Lee and Harnett Main Campus libraries at \$1.00 per page to send or receive
+Faxing, printing, and photocopying services are available for free at the Lee and Harnett Main Campus Libraries.
+Printing services have a limit of 25 black and white pages and 5 color pages per day.
+A 3D printer is available at the Harnett Main Campus Library and the cost varies based on the print, availability of materials, etc. Printing and copying services at the Chatham Community Library are payable through a wireless printing system at 10¢ per page (black and white only).